-Students will choose one or more of the following 4-credit options: Literary Studies 11 and/or Creative Writing 11.
+Students will choose one or more of the following 4-credit options: Literary Studies 11 and/or Creative Writing 11 and/or EFP Literature Studies + New Media and/or EFP Literature Studies + Writing

 Students in these courses will further refine their literary, critical thinking and communication skills, while exploring literature as a source of joy, creativity, and meaning.
 These courses offer a variety of opportunities for students to consider universal themes as they apply not only to literature, but also to themselves and their world.
 Students will employ a variety of written, spoken and digital forms to explore topics of interest.